Delicious Eats on the Go is about enjoying food and making the most of your leisure and business travels. Also a shoutout to #IFBC2017 in Sacramento.

 After several years helping out as the story and culture writer for Malaysian Chinese Kitchen, I am heading to the International Food Bloggers Convention 2017 in Sacramento, California in September.
 I have traveled many times for business but this will be the first time I am doing so for the blog and as a foodie writer.
 Am I excited?
 You betcha!
 Apart from meeting other like-minded people, I am looking forward to some of the food and beverage tasting that the organizers and sponsors have lined up for us.

-To start, no visit home to Georgetown, Penang would be complete without a jaunt to an Asam Laksa stall at the Pulau Tikus morning market.
+To start, no visit home to Georgetown would be complete without a jaunt to an Asam Laksa stall at the Pulau Tikus morning market.
 Getting that hot bowl of noodles with the spicy soup is a big “welcome home” for me.
-In Kuala Lumpur, Nasi Lemak with “extras” like beef rendang and Chicken Curry is the deal maker, whether purchased from a street vendor or at Madam Kwan’s.
+In Kuala Lumpur, Nasi Lemak with “extras” like Beef Rendang and Chicken Curry is the deal maker, whether purchased from a street vendor or at Madam Kwan’s.

 One of my early discoveries in Bangkok was wonderful Kang Panang Curry.
 This Thai curry (without coconut milk) is served at a former bungalow near Sukumvit Soi 24.
 Sadly, the restaurant recently closed and so I will have to look elsewhere for my favorite Thai curry.

 When I am in Tokyo, I make my way like a migrating salmon upstream along the Yamanote JR Line to Nadai Unatoto.
 This small restaurant is tucked under a railway track just outside of Ueno station’s Shinobazu exit.
 They serve one of the best Grilled Unagi (freshwater eel) for a fraction of the price one would pay elsewhere in Tokyo.